hashishrajan/simple-aws-cloudformation-s3/README.md

 #### **AWS Cli Commands to be in the following stages from 1-4 to complete the tasks**.

+* Please rename `<NAME-OF-THE-STACK>` with the name of the AWS Cloudformation Stack, before running the following scripts.

-* Please rename `<NAME-OF-THE-BUCKET>` with a valid AWS S3 bucket name & <NAME-OF-THE-STACK> with the name of the AWS Cloudformation Stack before running the following scripts.
+* Please rename `<NAME-OF-THE-BUCKET>` with a valid AWS S3 bucket name, before running the following scripts.

-* Please rename `<OPTIONAL-Only-if-AWS-Profile-Exists>` with your AWS Cli Profile only if you have a local AWS Cli profile on your machine.
+* Please rename `<OPTIONAL-Only-if-AWS-Profile-Exists>` with your AWS Cli Profile only if you have a local AWS Cli profile on your machine, before running the following scripts.

-* Please rename `<REGION-FOR-AWS-S3-BUCKET>` with the AWS Region where you want the AWS S3 bucket to be created.
+* Please rename `<REGION-FOR-AWS-S3-BUCKET>` with the AWS Region where you want the AWS S3 bucket to be created, before running the following scripts.

 ##### Stage 1